-The culture pillar in SGI's four-part model — building trust, local credibility, and stronger execution as organisations enter and grow in new markets.
+The culture pillar in SGI 4-pillar approach — building trust, local credibility, and stronger execution as organizations enter and grow in new markets.

-The culture pillar in SGI's four-part model — building trust, local credibility, and stronger execution as organisations enter and grow in new markets.
+The culture pillar in SGI 4-pillar approach — building trust, local credibility, and stronger execution as organizations enter and grow in new markets.

 Culture affects how quickly trust is built, how well partnerships work, and how leadership is received in the market.
 SGI helps clients avoid costly missteps, communicate effectively, build credibility, and prepare executives for business, social, and institutional settings.